Heading back to school with help from the bank

 - In the United States, Bank of the West BNP Paribas is rolling out more and more concrete initiatives: partnerships with universities, special offers, paid internships, and scholarships… essential offers in a country where education remains very expensive.

 - In Belgium, BNP Paribas Fortis has developed a full line of special products to help students manage their budget.
-The bank also created "Focus Youth", a site dedicated to helping students navigate their everyday: tips for studying abroad, buying a first car, etc.
+The bank also created "Focus Youth (unavailable link)", a site dedicated to helping students navigate their everyday: tips for studying abroad, buying a first car, etc.

 - In Luxembourg, BGL BNP Paribas offers a student loan combined with exclusive advantages.
 The bank also participates in Entreprises-Étudiants and their scholarship programs.
 And to introduce the bank to high school students, Startin’ Finance offers workshops, meetings, conferences, as well as guided tours of a trading floor or branch.